ckoetting/Welance/README.md

 ## About

 It was built as a final project as part of the Le Wagon coding bootcamp.
 Welance was coded with Ruby on Rails, HTML, CSS and Javascript.
-The website is available at welance.xy
+The website is available at https://welance.xy